 This shines through in FaceBook.
 After all, it was developed as a social networking site for making friends and finding dates among university students.
 FaceBook is a reflection of Mark’s belief that social bonding is critical to one’s success, despite what the movie Social Network depicted him.

 In conclusion, Mark Zuckerberg’s gray T-shirt and denim pants may be a “fooling factor.”
 And we may not become a billionaire like him.
 However, we can still learn from him and apply his principles and strategies in our everyday lives.
 Eventually, we’d emerge as a better person in business and personal lives.
-Just like this casual billionaire.Opinions expressed here by Contributors are their own.
+Just like this casual billionaire.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.